CE1CECL/LeapDroid/README.md

 To Install LeapDroid:

-On Linux:
+- On Linux:
 ```
 ./remote_flash.sh
 ```

-On Windows:
+- On Windows:
 ```
-remote_flash.bat
+.\remote_flash.bat
 ```

 And Choose the LF2000 Option!
 (Only the LF2000 Option is Supported for Now, as only LF2000 support has been implemented!)